kpellas/Project_2/README.md

 ## Project Intro/Objective

-The purpose of this project is to explore the WDI as SocialEconomic , Education , Healthcare, Mortality , Population impact on Poverty and Children.
+The purpose of this project is to explore the WDI as socialeconomic, education, healthcare, mortality in children.

-### Partner

-* Kelly Knight-Pellas
-* Srivasthan Krishna
-* Ali Asghir
-* Kevin

-### Methods Used

-* Data Visualization
+* Python/Pandas

-### Technologies

-* Python
+* JavaScript
 * D3
-* PostGres, MySql
+* MongoDb
-* Pandas, jupyter
+* Jupyter Notebook
 * HTML
-* JavaScript
 * CSS